TheKrush/TSTableView/README.md

 * Currently only vertical tables are supported, with one item per row
 * Performance can be better, but is already good enough for thousands of rows.
+* The VerticalLayoutGroup's spacing property can't change during runtime and must be smaller than the row height

 ### Contribution guidelines ###